-Ms. Ames is a doctoral student in the epidemiology program at UC Berkeley.
+Ms. Ames earned her doctoral degree in epidemiology at UC Berkeley.
 She is interested in environmental epidemiology with a particular focus on prenatal and early life exposures to endocrine-disrupting chemicals.

 Ms. An is a graduate student researcher with CERCH who is focusing on the VHEMBE study.

-Ms. Berger is an epidemiology student at UC Berkeley.
+Ms. Berger earned her a doctorate degree in epidemiology at UC Berkeley.
 She works on the toxicity of personal care products, including cosmetics.
 Her research interests are in the health effects of residential chemicals to which we are regularly exposed.
 She is especially interested in prenatal and early life exposure.